Retina & Vitreous

 Floaters or black spots

-New floaters, cobweb-like shadows or black moving spots should be checked, especially if sudden.
+New floaters, cobweb-like shadows or black moving spots should be checked, especially if they appear suddenly.

 2